 The reason this is my favorite time of year is because this is the time when I get to use the lures I have the most confidence in.
-I start throwing my VPR Pro spinnerbaits and Lucky Craft ripbaits.
+I start throwing my spinnerbaits and ripbaits.
 For some reason it's easy for me to locate fish outside of the spawning areas.

 When I'm looking for the prespawn fish I have a few baits that use a lot.
 Two of them are the Stacey and the Bevy Shad by Lucky Craft.
 I have also used the Shad Rap for a long time.
 The one thing these baits have in common is that they are deeper baits.
 They are very simple to use, it's just a twitch-and-go method.
 Everyone thinks I have some kind of rhythm when I work these baits but I really don't.
 I just twitch and pause, but I know the pause is what is really important.
 If the fish aren't real active I will let it sit longer, sometimes as long as five or ten seconds.

 A lot people think that rippin' is a difficult technique to master, but it's actually one of the easiest methods there is.
 You just throw it out and jerk, you just have to build your confidence in it.
 Part of what makes rippin' easier is the rod you use.
-Even before getting a sponsorship with them, I was using a seven foot Loomis Crankin' Stick.
+I use a seven foot crankbait rod.
 It has the right action.
 You don't want a fast tip rod when you're rippin', you need a medium action, or a rod with a parabolic bend to it.
 In other words, the rod needs to be able to bend the full length.
 A rod that's soft way back into the rod.

 The fast tip rods tend to recover too fast.
 When I jerk a bait with a fast tip rod I can't get the rod back to it fast enough and it doesn't work the bait right.
 The Loomis rod I use has the perfect action and weighs a lot less.